Skip to main content

 Work

-You might start as runner or production assistant on set, and work your way up to 3rd or 2nd assistant director (AD).
+You could start as runner or production assistant on set, and work your way up to 3rd or 2nd assistant director (AD), then 1st AD.
 It can take several years to progress from being a runner through to 1st AD.

 Volunteering